neilbaldwin/JTextBox/readme.md

   }
 }
 ```
 So we now have two styles in our style dictionary, the `basic` one and the new `complex` one.
 You can add as many as you like.
-The `complex` style here uses all of the available styling keys: JTextBox isn't meant to be fully HTML.
+The `complex` style here uses all of the available styling keys (apart from `align` - see below): JTextBox isn't meant to be fully HTML.

 #### JTextBox Style Keys